 There’s something rather strange about Olimar in Super Smash Bros.
 Ultimate.
 If you’ve taken a look at our tier list lately, you might’ve noticed Olimar’s rock-solid position in its higher rankings.
 Yet despite that, he’s considered underrepresented and isn’t often seen in competitive tournaments.
 Perhaps it’s because Olimar is a somewhat plain fighter.
 Or maybe players have forgotten how to train him?
 Whichever the case, we’re here today to help fix that!
 If you want to learn more about Olimar’s metagame history, you can read up over at his corresponding wiki page.
 Otherwise, let’s jump right into today’s training!

-Special thanks to MiDe for contributing Olimar’s training information!
+Special thanks to Gotelin for contributing Olimar’s training information!

 A recurring theme throughout this guide is going to be that Olimar is a simple fighter.
 For the most part, this extends to his optimal Spirit builds as well, and we’ve got a whole bunch of them listed here for you to check out.
 If you’re new to amiibo training and would like to learn more about Spirits, be sure to read our in-depth guide whenever you’ve got an extra moment.
 In the meantime, here are all the best setups you can use on Olimar:

 - Banned bonuses: Strangely enough, Autoheal and Great Autoheal have proved their worth on Olimar in the past even though he’s a close-ranged fighter.
-If you’d rather steer clear of healing bonuses, try using Armor Knight alongside Trade-Off Ability ↑.
-This is arguably the greatest Spirit build in the entire game, and it works great on Olimar!
+If you’d rather steer clear of healing bonuses, try using Armor Knight alongside Weapon Attack ↑ — this is probably the best setup you could use on Olimar.

-- Raid Boss bonuses: If you’re aiming to raise a Raid Boss, then the aforementioned Great Autoheal, Armor Knight, and Critical Healing & Metal bonus effects are your best choices.
+- Raid Boss bonuses: If you’re aiming to raise a Raid Boss, then the aforementioned Great Autoheal or Armor Knight bonus effects are your best choices.
 Otherwise, you can use a build of Shield Damage ↑, Move Speed ↑, and Weapon Attack ↑ to bolster Olimar’s damage output and increase his recovery potential.